obsxrver/ComfyUI-Distributed/README.md

    git clone https://github.com/yourusername/ComfyUI-Distributed.git
    ```

-2. **Restart ComfyUI** - If you will be using remote workers, add `--enable-cors-header` to your launch arguments
+2. **Restart ComfyUI** - If you'll be using remote workers, add `--enable-cors-header` to your launch arguments

 ---